Ajit Doval

-Ajit Kumar Doval KC (born 20 January 1945) is an Indian bureaucrat and spymaster who has been serving as longest tenured National Security Advisor of India since 2014.
-He is a retired officer of the Indian Police Service (IPS) from the Kerala cadre, Doval previously held the position of Director of the Intelligence Bureau from 2004 to 2005, after leading its operations wing for over a decade.
-Since 2024, Doval is serving his third consecutive five-year term as the National Security Advisor, making him the longest-serving NSA in Indian history.
+Ajit Kumar Doval (born 20 January 1945) is an Indian bureaucrat, spymaster and retired police and intelligence officer who has been serving as the longest tenured National Security Advisor of India (NSA) since 2014.
+Doval is serving his third consecutive five-year term as NSA.
+During his second tenure, he was given Cabinet rank.
+Doval previously held the position of Director of the Intelligence Bureau from 2004 to 2005, after leading its operations wing for over a decade.
+He worked as a career intelligence officer for over 33 years.
+He is recognized for his contributions to counter-terrorism and covert missions.